Spectrum Management Resources

 Pursuant to FCC Rule 90.173(b), all applicants and licensees shall cooperate in the selection and use of frequencies in order to reduce interference and make the most effective use of the authorized facilities.
 Licensees of stations suffering or causing harmful interference are expected to cooperate and resolve this problem by mutually satisfactory arrangements.
 If the licensees are unable to do so, the Commission may impose restrictions including specifying the transmitter power, antenna height, or area or hours of operation of the stations concerned.
 Further, the use of any frequency at a given geographical location may be denied when, in the judgment of the Commission, its use in that location is not in the public interest; the use of any frequency may be restricted as to specified geographical areas, maximum power, or such other operating conditions, contained in this part or in the station authorization.

 The following Compliance Request Report (CRR) should be completed for interference complaints and submitted to APCO for processing.
-The form can be faxed to (386) 322-2502, ATTN: RF Interference or sent by internet e-mail to email@example.com.
+The form can be sent by email to email@example.com.

 A copy of this report will be emailed to the address in the first email address box.